spyked/thetarpit.org/posts/y00/007-changes.markdown

 `posts/id-postname.html`, where `xz` is a two-digit number, starting with year 00 (equivalent to 2013).
-I doubt that I will ever write more than 365 posts per year, and I doubt even more that I will ever write more than 150 posts per year, while most modern computer file systems can accomodate about 500 to 1000 files per directory without a significant performance loss in file loading.
+I doubt that I will ever write more than 365 posts per year, and I doubt even more that I will ever write more than 150 posts per year, while most modern computer file systems can host about 500 to 1000 files per directory without a significant performance loss in file loading.
 Unfortunately, this breaks a few external links I have sent.
 Fortunately, the number of broken links is yet small, which is why I've decided to implement this now rather than later.